Gritting roads and pavements in freezing weather

 The A419 and the M4 are managed by Highways England.

-More than 500 tonnes of salt have been delivered to our depot in Cheney Manor Industrial Estate.
-This has taken our stockpile to over 800 tonnes - enough to treat our gritting routes 20 times.
+1,300 tonnes of salt have been stockpiled in readiness for the 2019/2020 season.
+This is enough to treat our gritting routes 52 times.
 More salt is on provisional order in case we experience snow or prolonged cold spells.
 This will become easily available if it's needed.

-Why has a grit bin near me not been refilled?
+Why has a salt box near me not been refilled?

-In the winter we rely on the public to notify us of empty grit bins, because we cannot monitor how much they are used.
-We respond quickly to reports of empty bins, but when we get heavy snow we may have to prioritise our deliveries.
-You can report an empty or damaged grit bin online.
+In the winter we rely on the public to notify us of empty salt boxes, because we cannot monitor how much they are used.
+We respond quickly to reports of empty bins during winter, but when we get heavy snow we may have to prioritise our deliveries.
+You can report an empty or damaged salt box online.

-There may be a grit bin in your area but not on your road.
+There may be a salt box in your area but not on your road.
 We put them in the most hazardous areas, considering:

 - gradient of roads and pavements